Brain tumors - primary

 Primary Brain Tumors

 Primary brain tumors are tumors that start in the brain.
-There are many types and subtypes of primary brain tumors.
-They include gliomas (which include astrocytomas, oligodendrogliomas, and ependydomas), meningomas, medullablastomas, pituitary adenomas, and central nervous system lymphomas.
+There are many types and subtypes of primary brain tumors; some are benign, others malignant.
+Examples include gliomas, meningomas, medullablastomas, pituitary adenomas, and central nervous system lymphomas.

 The exact causes of primary brain tumors are unknown.
 Genetic factors and inherited disorders play a role in some types of brain tumors.

 Risk factors for brain tumors vary according to the type of tumor.
 Some types of tumors are more prevalent in men than in women.
 Some types of brain tumors usually occur in children, while others are more common in older people.

 Survival rates in people with brain tumors depend on many different variables:

 Type of tumor